 Or (and this is what we did) just smear a bit of paint in the middle of the canvas to act like glue and set down the painted silhouette over it (the painted side will be up).

 You can add a bit of more of the background color under the nose or ponytail to make it lay flat.

 Let it dry.

 I am absolutely in love with this project.
-The silhouette really captures my daughter’s perky, happy personality and my daughter enjoyed making it.
+The silhouette really captures my daughter’s perky and happy personality.
+My daughter enjoyed this activity and can’t wait to do another one.
 I wish I could keep it on my desk forever, but my daughter is only letting me have it till Fall and then she is moving it to her room.

 It’s the first day of fall tomorrow!
 She tricked me 🙂

 Have you done silhouette projects with your kids?